Daraa and As-Suwayda offensive (June 2015)

-The Daraa and As-Suwayda offensive (June 2015) (titled "The battle of the crushing of the tyrants" by the Southern Front) was launched in eastern Daraa Governorate during the Syrian Civil War, by the Southern Front of the Free Syrian Army and allied Islamic Front rebel group against government positions in and around the 52nd Mechanized Brigade base (Liwa 52), which housed an infantry unit, an artillery battalion and a T-72 tank battalion.
-The offensive moved directly onto nearby al-Thula airbase in western As-Suwayda Governorate after the swift capture of Brigade 52.
+The Daraa and As-Suwayda offensive (June 2015) (titled "The battle of the crushing of the tyrants" by the Southern Front) was launched in eastern Daraa Governorate during the Syrian Civil War, by the Southern Front and allied Islamic Front rebel group against government positions in and around the 52nd Mechanized Brigade base (Liwa 52), which housed an infantry unit, an artillery battalion and a T-72 tank battalion.
+The offensive moved directly onto nearby Al-Tha'lah airbase in western As-Suwayda Governorate after the swift capture of Brigade 52.
 However, after initially managing to capture parts of the airbase, the rebels were forced to withdraw.

 The offensive

 Brigade 52 base

 On 9 June, the Southern Front launched the offensive after evacuating the residents of al-Hirak for "security reasons" on 7 June.
 After less than six hours of fighting, the Brigade 52 base (which was the largest government-held base in Daraa), the town of al-Meleha al-Gharbia and al-Rakham village were captured.
 The rebels fired more than 100 missiles at the base during the attack.
 Opposition forces were seen using French APILAS anti-tank weapons for the first time in this battle.
-The Army retreated to the al-Thula airbase, while the Syrian Air Force covered the retreat.
+The Army retreated to the Al-Tha'lah airbase, while the Syrian Air Force covered the retreat.
 According to the SOHR, 35 rebels, including three commanders, and 28 soldiers were killed.
 The military made no comments about the loss of the base.